SWIM: Stochastic Warm Inflation Module to generate and analyse Warm Inflationary power spectrum

 Here $k$ is the comoving wavenumber of the perturbations, $\Upsilon,_T$ and $\Upsilon,_\phi$ are partial derivatives of the dissipative coefficients w.r.t. temperature $T$ and inflaton field $\phi$ respectively, and $\kappa=3(H\alpha-\dot\varphi)+(k^2/a^2)\chi$.
 In addition to these perturbation equations, the evolution equation of the inflaton field fluctuations $\delta\phi$ can be obtained by perturbing the inflaton field equation and by adding stochastic quantum ($\xi_q$) and thermal ($\xi_T$) white noise terms (following the fluctuation-dissipation theorem) which reads as

 where we have used the inflaton background equation given in Eq.~(\ref{phi-evo}) to arrive at this equation.
-Here $n$ denotes the statistical distribution of the inflaton field due to the presence of the radiation bath.
+Here, the normalization of the stochastic term $\xi_q$ is chosen such that the analytical power spectrum can reproduce CI power spectrum in the correct limits, as has been done in \cite{Rodrigues:2025neh}.
+The normalization of $\xi_q$ also helps choose vanishing initial conditions for the perturbations equations \cite{Rodrigues:2025neh} during numerical simulations.\footnote{In \cite{Ballesteros:2023dno}, a different approach was incorporated to determine the normalization of $\xi_q$ in the deterministic matrix approach introduced there.
+First the homogeneous equations were solved by setting the noise term to zero that ensures the Bunch-Davies initial conditions, and in the second iteration the equations were again solved now by setting the initial conditions to zero and keeping the noise term as a source to the homogeneous equations.
+It was pointed out that this approach slightly differs from the one where the normalization is set from the beginning in the moderate dissipative regime $Q\sim 0.1$.} Moreover, $n$ denotes the statistical distribution of the inflaton field due to the presence of the radiation bath.